NguyenD94/Python-Project/README.md

 The script will output "---" for each port scanned, to show that the code is continuing to run

-Any opened ports are written to a text file
+Address scanned, time of running the script, time at which scan began and ended, time elapsed for the entire port scan, and any opened ports are written to a text file in the same directory titled 'Port Scan'

 Try-exception is implemented to handle errors if there are any invalid inputs